 Carnival Tuesday in Saint Vincent And The Grenadines

-The History Of Carnival Tuesday In Saint Vincent & The Grenadines
+The History of Carnival Tuesday in Saint Vincent & The Grenadines

-Observing Carnival Tuesday In Saint Vincent & The Grenadines
+Observing Carnival Tuesday in Saint Vincent & The Grenadines

 On Carnival Monday, there’s the J’Ouvert Parade, and on Carnival Tuesday, there’s the Mardi Gras Festival.
 These two holidays are the last two days of the entire carnival and really leave an impression on everyone attending the events.

-Other events that happen on this holiday include the Miss SVG Contests, plenty of street food, and of course, a ton of tourists from all over the world attending the events.
+Other events that happen on this holiday include the Miss SVG Contest, plenty of street food, and of course, a ton of tourists from all over the world attending the events.
 And there are plenty of locals who take the time to enjoy the fun and festive atmosphere of this event.

 Where is it celebrated?